Purpose

 /

-Different sessions cannot share plans when they access the temporary table.
-Therefore, each session must compile the procedure PRO_1 to generate a cache, which may cause stability issues.
-You can change the SQL statement for the temporary table to a dynamic SQL statement to avoid this issue.
+Since different sessions cannot share plans for global temporary tables, each session must compile the PRO_1 procedure to generate the corresponding cache, which may lead to stability issues.
+Changing the temporary table SQL to use dynamic SQL can resolve this issue.

-Failures may leave residual data.
-Currently, there is no automatic cleanup method, and the residual data generally do not affect usage.
-If too much residual data exists, you can drop the temporary table and rebuild it.
+Failures may result in data residue, and there is currently no automatic cleanup method.
+This generally does not affect usage.
+If the residue data is excessive, you can drop the temporary table and rebuild it.

 Read-only and read/write tables in an Oracle tenant

-In an Oracle tenant, you can execute the CREATE TABLE statement to create tables with the READ ONLY or READ WRITE attribute.
-You can also execute the ALTER TABLE statement to change the read/write attribute of a table.
+In an Oracle tenant, you can use the CREATE TABLE statement to create READ ONLY and READ WRITE tables.
+You can also use the ALTER TABLE statement to change the read/write attribute of a table.

 Notice

-A user with the SUPER privilege cannot perform the related operations.
+Users with the SUPER privilege cannot perform the operations described in this topic.
 We recommend that you use a normal user.

 Procedure: